Can Inbound Marketing Show Executives the Money?

 I think the business community is in the process of coming to terms with inbound marketing.
 Until and unless marketers do a better job of demonstrating ROI, they will hold back their clients from making the critical investment needed for inbound to succeed.

 Inbound marketing can show the executives the money but it is a chicken and egg prospect.
 For inbound marketing to realize its full potential it needs to be integrated throughout the company from marketing to sales to operations to IT.
-It needs to be incorporated in the strategic vision of the company.
+It needs to be incorporated into the strategic vision of the company.
 This is a tall order for companies who prefer to do things the way they have always done them.
 It takes moving from the point of view of “the customer is always right” to “the customer comes first.”

 Inbound is a customer-centric process.
 Its ethic is to delight the customer!
 C.C.
 Chapman is quoted in HubSpot’s 2013 State of Inbound Marketing Report: “You have to know the people you want to reach in order to make content that they will love.
 This isn’t just about profiles of who they are, but you have to know in your soul exactly the type of people they are.
 Then you’ll create content that isn’t all about pitching or landing the sale.
 It will share more about your company or solve a problem that they have.
 They’ll begin to connect with you and then all the other great content you have that does include the hard sell will come into play and help convert them into a customer.
 Start with the soul and end with the sale.
 Not the other way around.” – C.C.
 Chapman, Founder of The Cleon Foundation and author of Amazing Things Will Happen.